Lupin3000/ESP/doc/015_game_tutorials.md

 >
 > [Source Code](../lib/ssd1306.py) for `lib/ssd1306.py`

-Check your circuit careful, plugin USB and copy needed files to the microcontroller.
+Check your circuit careful, connect the microcontroller and copy needed files to the microcontroller.

 ```shell
 # copy images into /pyboard/ directory